InsaneMonster/USienaRL/README.rst

 *Included in package:*

-- Model, Agent, Environment, Experiment, Exploration Policy abstract classes with their interrelationships hidden inside the implementation
+- Model, Agent, Environment, Experiment abstract classes with their interrelationships hidden inside the implementation
 - Customizable experiments in which, besides the default metrics, additional metrics can be used to validate or pass the experiment:
     - Metrics of experiments are always related to rewards obtained (per-step or per-episode) and training episodes (usually the minimum the better)
 - Utility functions to run the same experiment in multiple equal iterations with automated folder setup and organization, registering the following metrics: